metocean/ingestion/observations.md

 Buoy1, 2000-12-22T00:00:00,-33.4423, 156.0455,3.33,5.55,...
 ```
 Ideally, the data file should contain one or more header lines.
 If does not contain a header, the data columns should be informed at set-up time.

+Data and Service documentation
+====

+In cases where the client want to provide the data through an API service, they will want to send the documentaion about how to use/access this service: the Auth method, Query parameters, update frequency, etc.
+It is also important to have a data documentation explaining the data structure, the variables, etc.

+See the [Wiki](https://metservice.atlassian.net/wiki/spaces/METOCEAN/pages/105318490/Client+s+API+documentation) for examples